Bootstrap or Die.

 - We utilized The Lean Startup Methodology by testing ideas out, building a minimum viable product first, before investing any further time or resources into the project.

 - We leveraged open source technology.
-In our case it was WordPress, but in your industry there are likely open source or cheaper alternatives.
 While our competitors built their own software, we simply built our business on top of pre-existing software that was already sufficient at meeting our needs.

 - We constantly optimized our business, that meant cutting costs, looking for cheaper alternatives to web hosting or various SaaS products we were subscribed to, etc. Always question the status quo.